 Changes in Job description.
 If there are to be any changes in the existing job description for those positions covered under this Agreement, the Chief Executive Officer, or designee, shall notify the Union Steward, in writing, and the Union shall be invited to submit written comments and alternative recommendations on the proposed changes to the Chief Executive Officer or designee, within seven (7) calendar days.
 The Union shall also be invited to submit comments as to wage changes indicated, if any, for the proposed changes in the job descriptions.
 In the event that there is significant disagreement between the proposed job description and the Union Committee's recommendations, the Chief Executive Officer shall convene a meeting for the purpose of hearing all viewpoints before the Chief Executive Officer makes a decision on the final job description.

 Temporary Assignment.
-In the event that an employee covered under this Agreement as a Family Support Counselor is temporarily assigned the job responsibilities of Senior Family Support Counselor position or the overnight Senior FSC for a period of one (1) consecutive week (during which period the Employee has undertaken the full duties of the position), this shall be considered as a temporary change in the employee's job assignment.
-The employee shall have their wages increased by 10% or receive the base wage of the higher paying position, whichever is greater.
-An employee temporarily assigned to a Senior Overnight Counselor role shall have their wages increased by 5%.
+In the event that an employee covered under this Agreement as a Family Support Counselor is temporarily assigned the job responsibilities of Senior Family Support Counselor position or the overnight Senior FSC for a period of one (1) consecutive week (during which period the Employee has undertaken the full duties of the position), this shall be considered as a temporary change in the employee's job assignment, and the employee shall have their wages increased to the applicable base rate of the assigned position.
+An employee temporarily assigned to a Senior Overnight Counselor role shall have their wages increased to the applicable base rate of the assigned position.
 The temporary salary adjustment will go into effect retroactively to the date the employee is assigned the higher paying position (i.e., from the day the employee first begins working in such position) and will end when the employee resumes their regular job responsibilities.
 Employees and CP share the responsibility for ensuring that all paperwork is completed accurately and handed in timely, so that the fiscal office can process for payroll.

 Human Rights Officer, Shift Leader, and Activities Planner.
 When there is a need for a Human Rights Officer, Cutchins Management will offer staff the opportunity to apply to undertake those duties.
 There is an expectation that the Human Rights Officer may be asked to perform overtime duties.